ClassicPress/dev-workflows/README.md

 ### Usage
 Follow those steps to release a new version:
-- From your repository go to "Releases"
+- From your repository go to "Releases".
-- Draft a new release
+- Draft a new release.
 - In the "Choose a tag" dropdown put version number.
 - It will prompt "+ Create new tag: x.x.x on publish".
 Click on it.